 Professional photographers are a great source of information.
 And they are normally happy to give an advice.
 But soon you’ll learn there are as many instructions to do one specific thing as there are photographers.
-At the Tampere Superfair I was listening to a Finnish nature photographer Kimmo Ohtonen giving presentations about the wonders of nature and macro photography.
+I was recently listening to a Finnish nature photographer Kimmo Ohtonen giving presentations about the wonders of nature and macro photography.

 Kimmo’s tip was: